 Studies conducted by the English Premier League suggested that players who paid great attention when looking over their shoulder tended to execute 83% of passes more accurately; compared to those who neglected to look with 60% accuracy passing rate.

-For BlazePod’s ‘Dribble and Pass’ drill, place three Pods in a line two meters apart from one another.
+For BlazePod’s ‘Dribble and Pass’ drill, place three reaction lights in a line two meters apart from one another.
 Adjacent to the center Pod five meters ahead, set an additional Pod on one meter above the ground against a wall or rebound board.
 Begin the drill by standing between in the center of the formation.
 When one of the three Pods light up, dribble the ball to and around the Pod and then quickly kick the ball against the rebound.
 Before you receive the ricocheting ball, you will need to scan over your shoulder to figure out which Pod is lit up.

 While this is an individual drill, it lays the foundation for strong team communication.
 Through continuous field awareness, you can learn to identify and communicate crucial details like open spaces, potential threats, and scoring opportunities, and stack up against the best of the best.

-Ball Control - Technique in Tight Space
+5. Ball Control - Technique in Tight Space

 Whether you are a forward on the front end of a fearsome defender or playing out from the back; ball control is key.
 Enhancing a player’s Reactive Intelligence will rouse fast reaction times and reflexive responses.
 By training ball control in tight spaces, you can feel comfortable, confident and coordinated even with a small amount of wiggle room.
 You will discover quickly that no opposition is unbeatable.